fengxia41103/myblog/content/thoughts/worster women.md

 watching the young UNC girls coming in and out studying, another life is beautiful, worth going through, at least for one more day.

-But, watching the video clips of this Worster woman against this crowd of, gangsters, Gestapos, mafia, vallians, scrums of a human race, wearing a uniform, but hiding their face, and power, and shame, and humanity, and a thing, anything, that makes a human a human, behind a
+But, watching the video clips of this Worcester woman against this crowd of, gangsters, Gestapos, mafia, vallians, scrums of a human race, wearing a uniform, but hiding their face, and power, and shame, and humanity, and a thing, anything, that makes a human a human, behind a